From 8 December 2023, certain food services, caterers and retail businesses must appoint at least one Food Safety Supervisor.

 Appointing a Food Safety Supervisor

-From 8 December 2023, a business that is required to appoint a Food Safety Supervisor (FSS) must do so before undertaking high risk food handling.
+Businesses that are required to appoint a Food Safety Supervisor (FSS) must do so before undertaking high risk food handling.

 Your Food Safety Supervisor must:

-- have the authority and ability to advise and supervise other food handlers, and
+- have the authority and ability to advise and supervise other food handlers

 - work on the premises and be involved in the day-to-day food handling operations of the business.